severo/remotecsv/README.md

-# removecsv
+# csv-range

-Fetch and parse a remote CSV file.
+Fetch and parse ranges of CSV file.

 ## Install